abreits/rxjs-supersets/projects/rxjs-supersets/src/operators/process-delta/README.md

 **DEPRECATED** use a combination of [startDelta()](../start-delta/README.md) and [tapDelta(...)](../tap-delta/README.md) or [processElements(...)](../../support/process-elements/README.md) instead.

 The `processDelta` RxJS operator processes `MapDelta` updates.
-It makes sure that the first result always contains all map entries in the `created` field.
+It makes sure that the first result always contains all map entries in the `added` field.

 [back to main](../../README.md)